-It's Baaath Time has been offering a range of hand made goats milk soaps and bath products since 2010 - Now the story has moved from Worcestershire to Cornwall with milk from our own British Alpines and other local goats.
+It's Baaath Time has been offering a range of hand made goats milk soaps and bath products since 2010 - Now the story has moved from Worcestershire to Cornwall with milk from our own British Alpine goats.

 Why Goats milk soap?

 Goats milk is almost the same pH as human skin so by using it in soap you have a product that is not only mild but full of goodness that leaves your skin moisturised and healthy.
 It also contains lactic acid (which breaks down dead skin cells helping skin to rejuvenate) as well as being packed with vitamins ( A, C and B )and other nutrients that all combine together to help with skin repair and wrinkle reduction!

 Sufferers of skin complaints such as psoriasis, eczema & dermatitis have found goats milk soap alleviates their symptoms greatly and as such is endorsed by many of the charities.
 We do not claim that it is a miracle cure though.